Ann Turkel

-Ann Kathryn Turkel (born July 16, 1946) is an American actress and former model.
-Turkel studied acting at the Musical Theatre Academy.
+Ann Turkel is an American actress and former model, known for her collaborations with, and marriage to, actor Richard Harris.

-Life and career

-Turkel was born in New York City to a Jewish family.
-She was photographed for American Vogue in the late 1960s.
+Early life

+Born into a Jewish middle-class family and raised in Manhattan, Turkel had, by age 16, studied with both Sanford Meisner at the Neighborhood Playhouse and Philip Burton at the American Musical and Dramatic Academy.

+Career

+In the late 1960s, she was photographed for American Vogue.
 Patrick Lichfield captured images of her on location in the United Kingdom, the Bahamas, and Italy during the early 1970s, and included them in his 1981 book The Most Beautiful Women.

 After a brief appearance in the film Paper Lion (1968), her first major role was in the 1974 film, 99 and 44/100% Dead starring her future husband Richard Harris, and they acted together in The Cassandra Crossing (1976), Golden Rendezvous (1977) and Ravagers (1979).